Synesso/scala-stellar-sdk/src/main/paradox/queries.md

 ### Ledgers

-@apidoc[LedgerResp]s represent the state of the network at any time.
+@apidoc[LedgerResponse]s represent the state of the network at any time.
 They are created sequentially as the state of the network changes.

 It is possible to stream all ledgers or query for a specific ledger by its sequential id.
 Each returned value provides